Rowlatt Act: Timeline, Reasons and Result

 The Rowlatt Act or Rowlatt Satyagraha (famously known as the Black Act) refers to the draconian law passed by the British government in March 1919.
 It is officially called the Anarchical and Revolutionary Crimes Act and gave enormous power to the British government and police to arrest anyone suspected of seditious activities.
 It was meant to replace the emergency law called the Defence of India Act 1915.
 The Black Act was drafted by a committee headed by a British Judge, Sir Sydney Rowlatt to curb the growing movement of nationalism in India.

-• The act gave the government authority to arrest any suspected person without a warrant and detain him/her for up to 2 years without a trial.
+• The Rowlatt Act gave the government authority to arrest any suspected person without a warrant and detain him/her for up to 2 years without a trial.

 • The act took away people’s right to legal discourse and suspended the constitutional right to habeas corpus.

-• The act also meant severe limitations on free press and gave the police undue right to search public and private spaces without a warrant.
+• The act also meant severe limitations on the free press and gave the police the undue right to search public and private spaces without a warrant.

 • An indefinite ban on public gatherings of any nature.

-Despite a massive opposition by the unofficial Indian members to the Act, the legislative assembly made the notorious bill into law in March 1919.
+Despite massive opposition by the unofficial Indian members to the Act, the legislative assembly made the notorious bill into law on 18 March 1919.
 Many Indian leaders like Mohammad Ali Jinnah resigned from the legislative assembly and criticised the dictatorship of the British Power and the lack of constitutional rights for the Indian citizens.
-The act further alienated Indian citizens, especially people of Punjab who had gallantly fought along with the British army in the first World War (1914 to 1918).
+The act further alienated Indian citizens, especially the people of Punjab who had gallantly fought along with the British army in the First World War (1914 to 1918).

 Credits – Bookstawa